• Menu

 20. War

-This game is great for the youngest players.
-It is also great for practicing number comparison.
-Each player lays down a card from their pile and the player with the highest card wins!
+This two-person game is great if you have very young kids.
+It’s also great for practicing number comparison.
+Gameplay is simple: each player must lay down a card from their pile and the player with the highest card will win both.
+The player who collects all the cards in the end will be crowned the winner!

 Learn More: Meraki Lane